CMMS and maintenance of geothermal power plants

 For the record, an energy is said to be renewable when it is renewed naturally and quickly enough to be considered as inexhaustible.
 In addition to geothermal energy, the main renewable energies are solar energy, biomass, hydroelectricity, wind power and biofuels.
 Together, these different renewable energies represent 18% of the world's total energy production.
 The challenge of the energy transition is to reach 50%.

 Nearly 20,000 years ago, geothermal energy, the heat of the earth, was used for cooking, bathing and cleaning, until it became a source of energy in the 20th century thanks to geothermal power plants.
 This innovative method allowed Piero Ginori Conti, an Italian scientist, to open the first geothermal power plant in 1911.
+This method has since become an important component of renewable energy production solutions.
 If, like him, you are one of the geothermal energy producers and you wish to develop your company, we will see the importance of a maintenance management.
 But how can integrating a CMMS tool contribute to the development of geothermal energy?

 The geothermal power plant sector

 A geothermal power plant is an installation that produces electricity by using thermal energy from underground rocks.
 This source of energy can be located anywhere in the world, even in the coldest countries, provided that there is volcanic activity and high underground temperatures.
 Geothermal plants have no fuel costs and are very reliable in terms of electricity production.
 In addition, unlike other renewable sources, geothermal plants operate year-round without interruption.